Defense of Sihang Warehouse: First attacks on Sihang Warehouse

 The Sihang Warehouse during the defense.
 Note the black Chinese characters painted on the west wall.

 Word had been spreading since the early morning that there were still Chinese forces defending Zhabei near the warehouse.
 As the battle continued, crowds of spectators began to amass on the other side of the 60-yard Suzhou Creek, reportedly cheering every time a Japanese soldier was killed.

 A photograph showing the position of Sihang Warehouse to the International Settlement.
 The proximity enabled many Western and Chinese civilians to watch the battle from a short distance.

 At one point during the battle, foreign correspondents witnessed a group of Japanese soldiers slowly approaching the warehouse through the rubble, taking 50 minutes to cover 50 yards.
 However, the Chinese defenders, who had been watching the Japanese approach from hidden vantage points the entire time, rained hand grenades down on the group the moment they were close enough.
 After the dust had settled, survivors were finished off with rifles, and several Japanese who rushed forward to rescue their wounded were killed too.

 A journalist witnessing the combat estimated that sixty Japanese were killed in total during the assault by machine gun fire and grenades.
 In a letter Colonel Xie wrote to his superior 88th Division Commander Sun Yuanliang, his defenders had killed around eighty Japanese soldiers in the attacks on October 27.

-The Chinese had also suffered casualties in the fighting.
-The Japanese claimed that none of their troops had been killed in the fighting.
+In a top-secret report on the China Incident from the Japanese Navy restricted to high-ranking officers, a total of three Naval Landing Force troops were recorded as seriously wounded and 24 more injured during the takeover of Zhabei on October 27.
+The North China Herald reported that both sides had sustained casualties.

-Chinese defenders and civilian spectators observed police dogs dragging away Japanese casualties during nighttime, which has been used to explain the absence of visible bodies around the warehouse in footage captured by Chinese and foreign journalists during the battle.
+Chinese defenders and civilian spectators observed dogs dragging away Japanese casualties during nighttime.
 As night fell, the Chinese defenders were tasked with constructing fortifications and repairing any damages sustained during the attacks.
 Nobody was given any sleep.